Siteimprove/alfa/packages/alfa-cascade/README.md

 The ancestor filter is a structure to optimize matching of descendants selectors.
 It is build during a depth-first traversal of the DOM tree.
 While inspecting each element (and trying to match selectors), we keep a list of the ancestors we've found.

 In order to be compact and efficient, we just count the number of each type, class, and id on the path to the element.
-So, for example, a `div.foo .bar` selector cannot match if there is no `div` type or `.foo` class along the path.
+So, for example, a `div.foo .bar` selector cannot match if there is no `div` type nor `.foo` class along the path.
 We cannot just keep a boolean because we want to be able to update the ancestor filter during the "upward moves" of the traversal, which requires removing elements from it, so we need a precise count to figure out when it reaches 0.

 The ancestor filter only allows for guaranteed "won't match" answers, because the type, class and id have been separated for the sake of compactness.
 For example, a `div.foo .bar` selector won't match if the `div` and `.foo` ancestors are different, but the ancestor filter doesn't hold that information.
 However, the filter greatly reduce the actual number of elements to test against each descendant selector and thus the amount of work to be done.